NewDevOrgin/term/README.md

 | =        | Edit a note    | = note
 | /        | Exit the app   | /

+## Save Location
+You can set your save location by changing the `notes_location` variable and either run the script or use `pyinstaller` to make it an executable with your save location.

 ## Dependencies
 Term only needs the python **RICH** library.